Vital documentary 'The Cleaners' dishes dirt on social media

-Having premiered to positive reviews at the Sundance Film Festival in January, the film opens exclusively at the Laemmle Monica Film Center in Los Angeles on 23 November.
-There's no word on wider distribution by movie theatres or streaming services, but someone needs to break out their chequebook.
+Having premiered to positive reviews at the Sundance Film Festival in January, the film opens exclusively at the Laemmle Monica Film Center in Los Angeles on Nov.
+23. There's no word on wider distribution by movie theaters or streaming services, but someone needs to open their wallet.
 This unflinching film has only become more relevant over the past year.

-The "cleaners" of the title are the internet's content moderators: the men and women employed to analyse your videos, photos and social media posts to decide if they're offensive or A-OK.
-In the past few years, the rise of fake news, social media bubbles, the Cambridge Analytica scandal increasingly polarised discourse around the world have led to hard questions for Facebook, Twitter and Google.
+The "cleaners" of the title are the internet's content moderators: the men and women who examine your videos, photos and social media posts to decide if they're offensive or A-OK.
+In the past few years, the rise of fake news, social media bubbles, the Cambridge Analytica scandal and increasingly polarized discourse around the world have led to hard questions for Facebook, Twitter and Google.
 So you might assume these internet giants employ armies of highly trained experts to act as guardians of our delicate sensibilities.

 Not exactly.

 The film introduces us to a handful of content moderators living in the Philippines, where Facebook, et al. outsource the job of policing extreme content.
-Armed only with the option to 'delete' or 'ignore' each post, these digital detoxifiers wade through an endless stream of photos and videos -- 25,000 a day, in fact.
-They have to figure out the complexities of, for example, pornography as opposed to a nude painting of Donald Trump, or make a judgement about free speech vs hate speech.
+Armed only with the option to "delete" or "ignore" each post, these digital detoxifiers wade through an endless stream of photos and videos -- 25,000 a day, in fact.
+They have to figure out the complexities of, for example, pornography as opposed to a nude painting of Donald Trump, or make a judgment about free speech versus hate speech.
 And they have to make these nuanced and highly contextual editorial decisions in about eight seconds.

 Delete or ignore?